cpee2024/cpee2023.github.io/submission.md

 # Registration

-In order to participate in our event you will have to register.
+In order to participate in our event you will have to register in [the conference system](https://indico.cern.ch/event/1266166/).

-The link to the conference system will be updated soon on this page.

 # Submission